jrx/dcos-calico/README.md

 ## Calico CNI

+**The following steps needs to be done on each cluster node - Masters and Agents:**

+If your cluster is running in AWS, you need to disable the Source/Destination Checks on all of your nodes.
+To do so log into the AWS EC2 interface, right click on each of the instances that are used as private nodes and select Networking / Change Source/Dest.
+Check, [Yes, Disable]

-Install calico manually by starting the Calico Node via Docker on each DC/OS Agent:
+Install calico manually by starting the Calico Node via Docker:

 ```
 sudo docker rm /calico-node -f | true && sudo docker run -d --restart=always --net=host --privileged --name=calico-node -e FELIX_IGNORELOOSERPF=true -v /lib/modules:/lib/modules -v /var/log/calico:/var/log/calico -v /var/run/calico:/var/run/calico -v /run/docker/plugins:/run/docker/plugins -v /var/run/docker.sock:/var/run/docker.sock -e CALICO_LIBNETWORK_ENABLED=true -e IP=$(/opt/mesosphere/bin/detect_ip) -e HOSTNAME=$(hostname) -e ETCD_ENDPOINTS=http://172.31.5.132:2379 -e ETCD_SCHEME=http quay.io/calico/node:v2.6.2
 ```

+**The following steps needs to be done only on Agents:**

 Download and install the binaries for the Calico CNI plugin: